IllDepence/sirtetris.com/static/pages/hbby.md

 Most keyboards today are so called [rubber dome](http://deskthority.net/wiki/Rubber_dome) or [scissor switch](http://deskthority.net/wiki/Scissor_switch) keyboards.
 They're cheap to produce and do their job.
 There are, however, other types of keyboards which in general are referred to as *mechanical keyboards*.

 The exact mechanisms of how mechanical keyboard switches work differ from each other.
 In most cases the switches of one vendor have colored stems which give them their name and indicate their tactile and acoustic behaviour.
 More information can be found in the [deskthority wiki](http://deskthority.net/wiki/Category:Keyboard_switches).
-The reason for most people to use a mechanical keyboard is the higher quality and durability, the fact that you can choose a swich type that fits your "taste" the best and generally the more comfortable feeling when typing.
+The reason for most people to use a mechanical keyboard is the higher quality and durability, the fact that you can choose a swich type that fits your “taste” the best and generally the more comfortable feeling when typing.
 If you're interested in the topic be sure to check out  [deskthority.net](http://deskthority.net/), [/r/MechanicalKeyboards](http://www.reddit.com/r/MechanicalKeyboards/) and [geekhack.org](http://geekhack.org/).

-I myself use a KBC Poker with Cherry MX Blue switches as primary keyboard (the one on top on the picture above) and I also own a Leopold FC500RT/AB with MX Browns (middle) as well as a SteelSeries 7G with MX Blacks (bottom).
+Personally I use a Vortex CORE with Cherry MX Blue switches and before that in reverse chronological order used a KBC Poker (MX Blues), Leopold FC500RT/AB (MX Browns) and a SteelSeries 7G (MX Blacks).
 - - -
 # (Urban) Exploration<span id="exploration"></span>
 *Because it's there.*